Netflix/probnik/README.md

 npm run demo
 ```

 Open the broser at `http://localhost:8000`.
-The demo also runs a webserver on `localhost:3000` to provide Probnic recipes and target endpoints.
+The demo also runs a webserver on `localhost:3000` to provide Probnik recipes and target endpoints.

 Documentation and more info
 ============================